Visiting the Museum

 How do I become a museum docent?

-The docent training class usually begins in the fall and runs for 18 weeks.
+The docent training class is held every other year.
+It usually begins in the fall and runs for 18 weeks.
 Visit the Volunteer section of the Museum’s website to find out more.

 Can I intern at the museum?